Spatial correlations of charm and anticharm quarks at hadronisation: Feasibility of experimental measurements

 \section{Feasibility of experimental measurements}

-This section discusses the requirements for the experimental measurements of correlations between charm and anti-charm hadrons produced in head-on heavy-ion collisions.
-The important physics condition is a mean multiplicity of charm being small enough to neglect the production of two or more pairs of charm hadrons.
-This requirement implies the measurements at relatively small collision energies, probably close to the top SPS energy of $\sqrt{s_{NN}} \approx 20$~GeV.
-It also suggests collecting data in the fixed target mode, which, due to the Lorentz boost of the centre-of-mass allows for high detection acceptance and efficiency.
-For now, we only consider measurements of the most abundant open-charm hadrons, $D^0$ and $\bar{D^0}$ mesons.
-The required statistics of recorded Pb+Pb central collisions can be derived from the average number of reconstructed $D^0\bar{D^0}$-pairs, $\langle D^0 \bar{D^0} \rangle_{\textnormal{rec}}$.
-In Appendix~B, we estimate that modern experiments at the CERN SPS should be able to record sufficient data to measure 1000 or more $D^0\bar{D^0}$-pairs.
-Figure~\ref{fig:dphi-1000} demonstrates the statistical precision of a signal from 1000 $D^0\bar{D^0}$-pairs, assuming that the statistical fluctuations of background pairs can be neglected.
-We conclude that this is sufficient to distinguish between the independent and local emission.
+This section briefly discusses the requirements for the experimental measurements of correlations between charm and anticharm hadrons produced in central heavy-ion collisions.
+The important physics condition is a mean multiplicity of charm being small enough to neglect the production of two or more pairs of charm-anticharm hadrons.
+This requirement implies the measurements at relatively small collision energies, probably close to the top SPS energy of $\sqrt{s_{NN}} \approx 20$~GeV; see Appendix~C. It also suggests collecting data in the fixed target mode, which allows for high detection acceptance and efficiency due to the Lorentz boost of the centre-of-mass.
+For now, we only consider measurements of the most abundant charm and anticharm hadrons, $D^0$ and $\bar{D^0}$ mesons.
+The required statistics of recorded central Pb+Pb collisions can be derived from the average number of reconstructed $D^0\bar{D^0}$-pairs, $\langle D^0 \bar{D^0} \rangle_{\textnormal{rec}}$.
+In Appendix~C, we estimate that modern experiments at the CERN SPS should be able to record sufficient data to measure 1000 or more $D^0\bar{D^0}$-pairs.